spec-framework/documentation/book.md

 ## The heart of Spec

-Spec is build around three axes borrowed from the MVP pattern\.Those axes are materialized as three methods: `initializeWidgets`, `initializePresenter`, and `defaultSpec`\.
+Spec is built around three axes borrowed from the MVP pattern\.Those axes are materialized as three methods: `initializeWidgets`, `initializePresenter`, and `defaultSpec`\.

 ### `initializeWidgets` the Presenter